Audio Function

 • Features:

-• It only supports compressed formats (such as MPEG and AAC), and does not support PCM.
+• Only supports compressed formats (such as MPEG and AAC), and does not support PCM.

 • Suitable for playing compressed audio for extended periods (such as in music players).